jackkershaw/portfolio/README.md

 ### Coding

-- remove redundant classnames.
+- iframes desktop and mobile versions.
+See: https://rectangle.design/revolutionary-papers/ for inspiration.
+Get right proportion iframes.

 ### Videos

+- get looking like old site with flex
 - remove redundant classnames.

 ### Design

 - remove redundant classnames.

-## other
+## sitewide

 - change design
   - look through inspo/sites i like like fourtet site.
   - redesign it as wireframe in figma.
   - fix css, making it better with React and Tailwind. https://www.tailwindshades.com/
   - set font to helvetica or similar like neue haas grotesk
 - see nextcloud todo list for next steps on learning react and finishing portfolio.
-- add other js features back in - will have to learn about state i think.
 - use livesurface to make mockups for portfolio
-- maybe images instead of iframes for the coding page - desktop and mobile versions.
-See: https://rectangle.design/revolutionary-papers/ for inspiration.
-Or can have both next to each other with right proportion iframes.
 - google lighthouse score

 ## How to run locally